ar1607/K-NearestNeighbors/README.md

 K-Nearest Neighbors (K-NN)
-“K-nearest neighbors algorithm (K-NN) is a non-parametric method used for classifica- tion.
+“K-nearest neighbors algorithm (K-NN) is a non-parametric method used for classification.
 A query object is classified by a majority vote of the K closest training examples (i.e. its neighbors) in the feature space.
 In this problem, the objective is to implement a K-NN classifier to perform image classification given the image features obtained by PCA.”

 Write a Python3 program to solve the aforementioned problems.
 Your program should use sys.argv[] for taking four argument inputs including K, N, D, and PATH TO DATA.
 Make sure your program does not download the dataset during execution.